tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 For this example, we'll work through the process of creating a small system which calculates wages from hours worked.

-For this application, the UI layer will be a HTML webpage, the Service layer will be a set of classes which represent the actions which can be performed on the system, and the Unit layer is made up of all the classes which make up the domain model.
-All communication between the UI and Unit layers will go via the Service layer.
+For this application, the E2E layer will be a HTML webpage, the Service layer will be a set of classes which represent the actions which can be performed on the system, and the Unit layer is made up of all the classes which make up the domain model.
+All communication between the E2E and Unit layers will go via the Service layer.

 ### The First Behaviour